Michelle Harkness Mentorship Award

 2020 MHMA awardees – L to R: David Proud, Del Dorscheid, Susan Elliott, Andrew Halayko, Kyle Dine, Kozeta Miliku, Jennifer Protudjer

-Due to COVID-19 concerns, the 2020 Michelle Harkness Mentorship Awards will be presented by virtual, online ceremony at a date yet to be determined.
-Six exceptional members of the Canadian allergy and allergic disease research, education and advocacy communities will be recognized for their excellence as mentors, and one will be awarded a grant to support the further development of her mentoring skills.
+Six exceptional members of the Canadian allergy and allergic disease research, education and advocacy communities were recognized for their excellence as mentors, and one was awarded a grant to support the further development of her mentoring skills.

 2020 MHMA Lifetime Mentoring Achievement awardee